clock iconYou're proud to be in business in Chester so tell the world-

 The Queen Street Tavern - recorded as being used as a polling station in 1809.

 railway inn, saltneySaltney: The Railway Inn (illustrated left) No.3 Wood Street, on the corner of Cable Street, directly below Saltney Station, which was on top of the embankment opposite (on the right of the photo, out of shot).
 It opened in 1852 as self-owned pub and was taken over by Greenalls in 1880.
 It was known locally as 'The Engine'.
 The licencee in 1857 was E Pugh, in 1880 was Edward Richards, in 1902 Charles Bennett, in 1910-1914 Mrs E Bennett.
-The last licencee was Henry Jones whose brother Tommy had the still surviving Brewery Arms on the High Street.
+The last licencee was Henry Jones whose brother Tommy had the Brewery Arms, 36 Chester Street.
 Their father had originally owned both pubs.
 The photo shows it sitting empty and derelict prior to demolition in 1966.
 The area has long since been redeveloped into a modern housing estate surrounding Shrewsbury Way.

-The Red Lion was opened 1860 as self-owned pub, but was taken over by Northgate Brewery around 1875.
+The Red Lion (High Street) was opened 1860 as self-owned pub, but was taken over by Northgate Brewery around 1875.
 The building now houses a tile shop/fireplace shop.
-The landlord in 1880 was Thomas Blayney, in 1902 it was Charles Lovatt, who was still there in 1914.
+The landlord in 1880 was Thomas Blayney, in 1902 it was Charles Lovatt, who was still there in 1914, in 1920 and 1934 C Lovatt (the same chap 1902-34?)
+You can see The Red Lion in the foreground and The Neptune Inn (below) behind on this old postcard.

 The Farmers Arms was opened 1860 as a Birkenhead Brewery house.
 Its license ceased in 1932 and it was eventually demolished in 1972 to make way for new houses at Shrewsbury Way.
-Its licencee in 1902 was Michael Gibbons.
+Its licencee in 1902 was Michael Gibbons and in 1919-20 T Kelly.

 The Prince of Wales was opened in 1860 as a Wilderspool Brewery house.
 It was hit by lightning in WW1 but survived, and eventually closed for good in 1966, and now replaced by a hairdresssers and a TV aerial shop.
-Licencee in 1880 Thomas Evans, in 1902 Joseph Ross, in 1910-1914 Mrs Margaret Ross.
+Licencee in 1880 Thomas Evans, in 1902 Joseph Ross, in 1910-1920 Mrs Margaret Ross, in 1934-5 E Morris..

 The Queen's Hotel was opened 1869 as Yates house and demolished in 1960 as part of re-location work.
 It used to stand where industrial units are now, behind the Social Club.
-Licencee in 1880 Ellis Ryley, in 1902-1910 James Wood.
+Licencee in 1880 Ellis Ryley, in 1902-1910 James Wood, in 1919-20 G Lovatt.

 The Brewery Arms (36 Chester Street).
 Also listed in Slater's Directory 1880 when the licencee was Evan Jones.
 In 1910 Mrs Mary Jane Dodd was the licencee- when it was listed as The Brewery Hotel.
 In 1914 Thomas Henry Jones was the landlord.

 The City Arms.
 (56 Chester Street).
-Also mentioned in Slater's Directory 1880 when the licencee was James Knight.
+Mentioned in Slater's Directory 1880 when the licencee was James Knight.
 Kelly's Directory for 1910 lists the licencee as the splendidly-named Thomas Sydney Walter Poingdestre.
+In 1919-20 Thomas Ryeland, in 1934 J A Steen.

-Sandy Lane: The White House (now a block of flats).
+Sandy Lane: The White House (actual address 4 Dee Banks.
+A block of flats occupies the site today).
 This fine photograph, apparently of the 1930s, shows genteel customers of the 'White House Cafe' (the name is written on the wall) partaking of tea and cakes, with nary a pint or a short to be seen.
-See our Dee Banks entry for more about the White House and the nearby, still-surviving (albeit as an 'upmarket' bar/restaurant) Red House.
+See our Dee Banks entry for more about the White House and the nearby, still-surviving (albeit as an 'upmarket' bar / restaurant) Red House.
+Kelly's Directory says the licencee in 1952 was Mrs Annie Clark.

 The Anchor